sveltejs/svelte/documentation/docs/05-misc/02-typescript.md

 </script>
 ```

-> See this [guide](https://github.com/dummdidumm/rfcs/blob/ts-typedefs-within-svelte-components/text/ts-typing-props-slots-events.md#typing-props) for more information about the experimental `$$Props` interface.

-## Slots
+### Slots

-Slot and slot prop types are inferred from the types of the slot props passed to them.
+Slot and slot prop types are inferred from the types of the slot props passed to them:

-For example:

 ```svelte
 <script lang="ts">